kyra-ohare/car-migo/README.md

 ## What is the application?
-The application is quite straightway.
 It is a match-making system for drivers and passengers.
 You can either advertise rides or query them.

 Drivers can create rides (a journey and a timeframe) while passengers can book them.